-Filter Envelope reset sets the filter envelope behavior:
+Filter Envelope Reset sets the filter envelope behavior.
+This parameter only affects the selected filter machine on FLTR page 1.

 ON resets the envelope for each consecutive trig (default).

-OFF does not reset the envelopes for each consecutive trig.
+The envelopes attack phase is reset to zero.
+OFF does not reset the envelope for each consecutive trig.
+The envelopes attack phase continues from where it was left off.